Daniel-Chin/Music-Simu-Listening-over-LAN/design_doc.md

     1)  mutate in‑memory state,
     2)  **atomic write** to `STATE_FILE` (write temp + fsync + rename),
     3)  emit SSE with updated `eventCount`.
 -   On startup: load state; if corrupt, fatal error.
 Then, the queue should be updated.
 First load the playlist from fs.
 Sort it according to filename.
 Initiate a new queue by rotating the playlist according to the head item of the old queue in persistent JSON.
 Goal: capture audio dir changes while keeping listening progress.
 If head is not found in new playlist, skip rotating.
+Then, null all cachedHeadTrackId.
+Then, increment `eventCount`.
 -   Client disconnection is detected via **SSE close** OR **heartbeat timeout (no /ping within 6 s)**.

 ### misc